ItsCosmo/jscs-styleguide/README.md

         title: "Title of Styleguide.
 Default is 'Style Guide'.",
         valid_keyword: "Heading for valid usage, e.g. 'VALID', 'COOL', 'DO THIS'.
 Default is 'VALID'.",
         invalid_keyword: "Heading for invalid usage, e.g. 'INVALID', 'NOT COOL', 'NOT THIS'.
 Default is 'INVALID'.",
         theme: "Will load 'theme'.css into HTML <head>.
-Default is 'default'."
+Default is 'default'.",
+        showJSCS: true, // shows the name of each JSCS rule
+        fileName: "name_of_generated_file.html"
     }

 ## TODO